Kene-M/Anime-Watchlist-Management-System/README.md

 # Anime-Watchlist-Management-System (AWMS)

-**Description:** Database Application, TKinter, Python, MySQL Implemented and utilized a dictionary to store a collection of languages and displayed their information on a GUI using JavaFX.
-The GUI allows for operations like searching for languages in the collection, playing their sounds, traversing to the next or previous languages, etc.
+**Description:** Implemented a Database Application for allowing multiple users organize and track the anime they watch using MySQL and Python.
+The "tkinter" package of python is also to implement a GUI for the application.

 **Created By:** Kene Maduabum.

 **How to Set Up & Run Database:**
 1. Install python for your device.
 2. Install pip through the command line:
     1. Type - /*curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py*/
     2. Type - /*python get-pip.py*/
-3. Install MySQL server, MySQL workbench, and set up the password for a server instance.
+3. Install MySQL server, MySQL workbench, then set up the password for a server instance in the workbench.
 4. Install MySQL-python connector through the command line:
     1. Type - /*pip install mysql-connector-python*/
 5. Run "databaseSetup.py" through the command line (This file contains everything necessary to create the schema for the database and tables along with inserting some rows into the necessary tables):
     1. Type - /*cd path/to/directory/containing/file*/
     2. Type - /*python databaseSetup.py*/
-6. Install the sv_ttk package for tkinter through the command line:
+6. Install the sv_ttk package for tkinter through the command line (This is the package used by the source code to create the dark-themed modern GUI):
     1. Type - /*pip install sv-ttk*/
-7. Run "animeWatchlistApp.py" through the command line (This is the source code ):
+7. Run "animeWatchlistApp.py" through the command line (This is the source code for the database application itself):
     1. Type - /*cd path/to/directory/containing/file*/
     2. Type - /*python animeWatchlistApp.py*/

 **Future Work:**
 - Give each anime their own separate display pages.
-  - Implement the functionality of making reviews.
+  - Implement the functionality of making reviews, along with viewing the statistics for other user profiles.
   - Display episode and character information.
-- Expand on the list functionalities:
+- Expand on some watchlist functionalities:
   - Remove
   - Update
-  - Delete
   - Go to anime page from watchlist.
   - Remove from list while on page.
+  - May decide to allow users to have multiple lists, and control the accessibility of each list.
+- Add password functionalities to the application, and some constraints on the length of usernames.
 - Manage tkinter Toplevel windows better (through dropping current window and raising a new one) or implement a better way to transition between windows/pages.
 - Add scrollbars to each listbox in the search page.
   - Change some filter options to single selection, comboboxes instead of listboxes.
 - Fix bug with filtering with options other than genres.
 - Research more efficient algorithms and queries for functions.
 - Add more class and functions to organize code.
-- Find a way to automate the process of filling tables.
+- Research ways of automating the process of filling tables.
 Maybe through web scraping?